Casino Cruises in Florida

 Today if you want to have a “flutter” in the Sunshine State then you have a limited number of options including:

-You also used to be able to gamble at greyhound tracks but all greyhound tracks had closed by January 1, 2021.
+You also used to be able to gamble at greyhound tracks, but by January 1, 2021, all greyhound tracks had closed.

-Because it is illegal in Florida, there are no casino river boats.
-You have to go to the coast, then by sailing a few nautical miles offshore, these casino cruise ships can take advantage of International waters where there are no gambling restrictions.
+Because it is illegal in Florida, there are no casino riverboats.
+You have to go to the coast; then, by sailing a few nautical miles offshore, these casino cruise ships can take advantage of International waters with no gambling restrictions.

-Casino cruises in Florida typically last around four to six hours with one sailing late morning (brunch) and the other early evening (dinner).
-You may also find late night cruises on offer as well but Florida law prohibits them from staying offshore overnight.
+Casino cruises in Florida typically last four to six hours, with one sailing late morning (brunch) and the other early evening (dinner).
+You may also find late-night cruises on offer, but Florida law prohibits them from staying offshore overnight.

-Bear in mind that after leaving port, it takes around 45 minutes to an hour to reach International waters and then the casinos can open.
-Once back into US waters on the return trip the casinos have to close again.
+Bear in mind that after leaving port, it takes around 45 minutes to an hour to reach International waters, and then the casinos can open.
+Once back into US waters on the return trip, the casinos must close again.

-Gambling cruise ships in Florida are smaller than ocean going cruise liners and essentially operate close to land but the waters can still be choppy some days so it is worth taking that into consideration, especially if you are prone to seasickness.
+Gambling cruise ships in Florida are smaller than oceangoing cruise liners and operate close to land.
+However, the waters can still be choppy on some days, so it is worth considering that, especially if you are prone to seasickness.

 Casino Cruise Prices

-As an incentive some (but not all) Florida casino cruise companies used to offer all manner of complimentary treats including free transportation to the port, free parking, free meals and drinks and free entertainment.
-Free drinks are usually only offered whilst gaming.
+Some (but not all) Florida casino cruise companies used to offer various complimentary treats as an incentive, including free transportation to the port, free parking, free meals and drinks, and free entertainment.
+However, free drinks are usually only offered while gaming.

-Typical cruise costs per person ranged from zero up to around $50 though you could often find reductions during mid week.
-Prices are a lot lower these days and range from $8 to $13 but you will sometimes find discounts.
+Typical cruise costs per person ranged from zero to around $50, though midweek reductions were often available.
+Prices are much lower, ranging from $8 to $13, but discounts are sometimes available.

-Note that you may also need to pay various port taxes, Federal Excise Tax and a Passenger Security Charge though these are usually built into the boarding price.
+You may also need to pay various port taxes, Federal Excise Tax, and a Passenger Security Charge, though these are usually built into the boarding price.

-Passengers usually have to be at least 18 (21 in some instances) to board and you will need to present either a passport or a valid government-issued photo ID to board the ship.
+Passengers usually have to be at least 18 (21 in some instances) to board, and you must present either a passport or a valid government-issued photo ID to board the ship.

 Current Florida Casino Cruise Lines

-There are nowhere near as many casino cruise operators in Florida as there were a decade ago with many casino cruise lines closing in the period 2008 to 2010.
+There are nowhere near as many casino cruise operators in Florida as a decade ago, with many casino cruise lines closing from 2008 to 2010.

 Victory Casino Cruises, Port Canaveral

 Victory Casino Cruises started operations at Terminal B 2 at Port Canaveral in 2011.
-The former SunCruz Surfside Princess 1,200 passenger ship was fully renovated and renamed as Victory I.
+The former SunCruz Surfside Princess, a 1,200-passenger ship, was fully renovated and renamed Victory I.

-There are two sailings per day, Wednesday through Saturday, with a lunchtime and an evening cruise.
-On Sunday there is a single mid day cruise.
+There are two sailings daily, Wednesday through Saturday, with a lunchtime and an evening cruise.
+On Sunday, there is a single midday cruise.
 Cruises typically last five to six hours.

-The Victory I features around 630 of the very latest technology slot machines as well as around 30 gambling tables and sports betting.
-You can play the slot machines or a variety of games such as Blackjack, Craps, Roulette, EZ Baccarat, Ultimate Texas Hold’Em, Mississippi Stud, Three Card Poker, Let It Ride, Bingo and a Sportsbook.
+The Victory I features around 630 of the latest technology slot machines and around 30 gambling tables and sports betting.
+You can play slot machines or a variety of games such as Blackjack, Craps, Roulette, EZ Baccarat, Ultimate Texas Hold’Em, Mississippi Stud, Three Card Poker, Let It Ride, Bingo, and a Sportsbook.

-For entertainment there are two dining rooms, the full service Atlantic Café buffet or A La Carte dining.
-The Dolphin Bar is an outside bar serving drinks and snacks with live entertainment and the Sportsbook Lounge has wall-to-wall TV screens and betting on major sporting events.
+There are two dining rooms for entertainment: the full-service Atlantic Café buffet and A La Carte dining.
+The Dolphin Bar is an outside bar serving drinks and snacks with live entertainment, and the Sportsbook Lounge has wall-to-wall TV screens and betting on major sporting events.

-If you want to listen to live music, watch acts or dance in a club atmosphere, then there is Big Norm’s Club V.
+If you want to listen to live music, watch acts, or dance in a club atmosphere, visit Big Norm’s Club V.

-Advanced boarding costs $13 per person and alcoholic drinks are free whilst you are gaming.
+Advanced boarding costs $13 per person, and alcoholic drinks are free while you are gaming.
 You have to be at least 18 years old to board and at least 21 to consume alcohol.

-In April 2014 Victory Casino Cruises announced that they had purchased a second ship, the SunCruz Aquasino, a 229 foot catamaran to be called the Victory II which would sail from the Mayport near Jacksonville, starting in June 2014.
+In April 2014, Victory Casino Cruises announced that they had purchased a second ship, the SunCruz Aquasino, a 2229-foot catamaran to be called the Victory II.
+Starting in June 2014, the ship would sail from Mayport near Jacksonville,

-The Victory II was smaller than the Victory I and held around 640 passengers with about 300 slot machines and 17 gambling tables as well as a Sportbook, Bingo and live entertainment.
+The Victory II was smaller than the Victory I and held around 640 passengers.
+It had about 300 slot machines, 17 gambling tables, a sportsbook bingo, and live entertainment.

-After a couple of years in early 2017 she temporarily moved to Port Canaveral whilst Victory I was in dry dock undergoing routine maintenance.
+After a couple of years, in early 2017, she temporarily moved to Port Canaveral while Victory I was in dry dock undergoing routine maintenance.

 The Victory II and the Mayport operation closed down in 2018.